Function-Correcting Codes: Min-Max Functions

-\begin{example} Consider a min-max function with $w=3$ and $\ell \geq 3$.
-From Claim~\ref{claim:distance_ub} and Claim~\ref{claim:distance_profile} we obtain the function distance matrix $\D_{\mathrm{mm}}$ for this case and any $t$ as follows \newlength{\colsep} For example, the function distance between the function values $(1,2)$ and $(1,3)$ is $1$ since there exist information words $\u_1 = (000,010,001)$ and $\u_2 = (000,010,0\mathbf{1}1)$ such that $d(\u_1,\u_2) = 1$ and $\minmax_w(\u_1) = (1,2)$ and $\minmax_w(\u_2) = (1,3)$.
-For $w=3$ this holds for all pairs of function values except for those of the form $(i,j)$ and $(j,i)$ where at least two bits must be changed to move from one function value to another, i.e., for every $\u_1,\u_2$ such that $\minmax_w(\u_1) = (i,j)$ and $\minmax_w(\u_2)=(j,i)$, we have $d(\u_1,\u_2)\geq 2$, c.f. proof of Claim~\ref{claim:distance_profile}.
-A possible construction for an \fcc~is to use a code with cardinality $w(w-1)$ and distance matrix $\D_{\minmax}$ in the fashion of Theorem \ref{thm:achievability}, i.e., the redundancy vectors are encoded based on $f(\u)$ instead of $\u$.
+\newlength{\colsep} For example, the function distance between the function values $(1,2)$ and $(1,3)$ is $1$ since there exist information words $\u_1 = (000,010,001)$ and $\u_2 = (000,010,0\mathbf{1}1)$ such that $d(\u_1,\u_2) = 1$ and $\minmax_w(\u_1) = (1,2)$ and $\minmax_w(\u_2) = (1,3)$.
+For $w=3$ this holds for all pairs of function values except for those of the form $(i,j)$ and $(j,i)$ where at least two bits must be changed to move from one function value to another, i.e., for every $\u_1,\u_2$ such that $\minmax_w(\u_1) = (i,j)$ and $\minmax_w(\u_2)=(j,i)$, we have $d(\u_1,\u_2)\geq 2$, cf. proof of Claim~\ref{claim:distance_profile}.
+A possible construction for an \fcc~is to use a code with cardinality $w(w-1)=6$ and distance matrix $\D_{\minmax}$ in the fashion of Theorem \ref{thm:achievability}, i.e., the redundancy vectors are encoded based on $f(\u)$ instead of $\u$.
 Note that we will observe later that such an encoding yields a redundancy that is not too far from optimality.
 From Lemma \ref{lemma:redandancy_lower_bound_mm}, which is presented in the sequel, for $w=3$ the optimal \fcc~redundancy is at least $10t/3-11/6$.
-On the other hand, the length of a \emph{regular-distance} code with cardinality $w(w-1)$ and minimum Hamming distance $2t$ is at least $N_2 \geq 10t/3$ indicating that regular distance codes could perform close to optimal.

-We construct next an \fcc\ for $w=3$ and $\ell \geq 3$ with redundancy $r_\mathrm{SP} = 4t$ which is away from the lower bound by a factor of roughly $\frac65$.
-Each information vector $\u$ is assigned a redundancy vector $\p$ that depends only on $\minmax_w(\u)$.
-We need $w(w-1)=6$ redundancy vectors.
-To construct a code for $t=1$, we choose the redundancy vectors to be distinct vectors from the space $\{0,1\}^{4}$ with even weight.
-This code is a sub-code of the single parity check code.
-For $t\geq 2$, we repeat every bit in the codewords of the construction for $t=1$ $t$ times, result in a redundancy of $4t$.
+On the other hand, using single-parity check codes, we will construct next an \fcc\ for $w=3$ with redundancy $r_\mathrm{SP} = 4t$ in Construction~\ref{cons:minmax}.

 \end{example}

 We now formally present our results.
 We start with the lower bound on the redundancy.

 \begin{lemma} For $w\geq 3$ and $\ell\geq 2$, the optimal redundancy $r_{\minmax_w}(k,t)$ is bounded from below by